Journal Selection for Publishing

 - It is not possible to identify the editor-in-chief of the journal;

-- the editorial board often consist of researchers from the same country and without their consent; contact details are not included or are not real;
+- The editorial boards often consist of researchers from the same country and without their consent; contact details are not included or are not real;

 - The website contains broken links.

-To choose the right journal for publishing, it is necessary not only evaluate journal’s suitability and citation impact, but also the credibility and international recognition of publisher and/or journal.
+To choose the right journal for publication, it is necessary to evaluate not only the suitability and impact of citations of the journal but also the credibility and international recognition of the publisher and/or the journals.

-Predatory journals often indicate that they are indexed in various well-known databases, and have a value of citation indicator, which is actually a pseudo-indicator.
-This often confuses authors who want to publish in high-ranking journals possessing values of the main citation indicators.
-Examples of pseudo-indices: Advanced Science Index, General Impact Factor, Global Impact Factor, Journal Impact Factor, and Scientific Journal Impact Factor.
+Predatory journals often indicate that they are indexed in various well-known databases and have a value of a citation indicator, which is actually a pseudoindicator.
+This often confuses authors who want to publish in high-ranking journals that possess values of the main citation indicators.
+Examples of pseudoindices: Advanced Science Index, General Impact Factor, Global Impact Factor, Journal Impact Factor, and Scientific Journal Impact Factor.
 Therefore, it is necessary to check whether the journal is indexed in international databases and/or has national recognition:

 - Master Journal List (WoS, Clarivate)